swiftlang/swift-foundation/Proposals/0015-attributedstring-tracking-indices.md

 Additionally, we found the semantics of `Array<Range>` to align closer to the desired behavior of this function over `RangeSet`.
 For example, if a string contains the text "Hello world" where you are tracking the range of the word "Hello", you might mutate the string by inserting characters in between the two Ls.
 Since a `RangeSet` semantically represents a set of indices, you might expect the resulting `RangeSet` to represent the same set of indices (i.e. the indices of "H", "e", "l", "l", and "o").
 However, when modeling concepts like user selection and locations in the string, we actually want to track the full range from the start to end point.
 In other words, the return value of this API should return the range "Hel_lo" instead of the discontiguous ranges "Hel" and "lo" (where _ represents inserted characters) and I feel that using an array of `Range` better aligns with this behavior than `RangeSet` which represents a collection of individual indices.

-### `inout` Ranges instead of returning new values in `transform(updating:_:)`

-I also previously investigated using an `inout` parameter instead of a function that returns updated indices.
-However, the problem with this approach lies in the optional return value.
-It's possible for tracking indices to fail and therefore the result of this opertion _must_ be an optional index/range/list of ranges.
-If using an `inout` value, this would require the provided `inout` value to also be optional, which leads to two problems:

-- Ergonomic issues: when passing a value to this function as a reference to some mutable variable, it's unlikely for that variable to be an `Optional`.
-In many cases, this would require the caller to copy to an optional value and provide that as an `inout` variable instead which is effectively equivalent to just returning a new value
-- Behavioral issues: this also means it's possible for the input indices to track to be `nil` which could be ambiguous.
-It's unclear whether this should simply perform the mutation and leave the value as `nil` or if the caller would expect the value to be populated in some way

-Instead, I found it much clearer to use a return value instead to clearly distinguish between the non-optional input value and the optional return value.

 ### `transform(updating: AttributedString.Index, _:)` in addition to `Range`-based APIs

 Originally I had considered whether we should offer a third overload to `transform(updating:_:)` that accepts an `Index` instead of a `Range`.
 However, we found this to be potentially ambiguous in regards to whether this was equivalent to tracking the location just before this index (i.e. `idx ..< idx` - an empty range indicating a location just before `idx`) or equivalent to tracking a range that contained this index (i.e. `idx ..< indexAfterIdx`).
 Furthermore, the latter behavior is still ambiguous as to whether the created range should encapsulate the full grapheme cluster at `idx`, just the first unicode scalar, or a single UTF-8 scalar as `AttributedString` is not a collection itself.
 To avoid this ambiguity without introducing a very verbose, explicitly-named overload, I chose not to offer this API and instead direct callers to create a range themselves (either empty or containing a single character/unicode scalar as desired).